microsoftgraph/aspnetcore-connect-sample/README.md

    c.
 Click **Save**.

-You'll use the application ID and secret to configure the app in Visual Studio.

 ## Configure and run the sample

 1. Download or clone the Microsoft Graph Connect Sample for ASP.NET Core.

 2. Open the **MicrosoftGraphAspNetCoreConnectSample.sln** sample file in Visual Studio 2017.

 3. In Solution Explorer, open the **appsettings.json** file in the root directory of the project.

    a.
 For the **AppId** key, replace `ENTER_YOUR_APP_ID` with the application ID of your registered application.

    b.
 For the **AppSecret** key, replace `ENTER_YOUR_SECRET` with the password of your registered application.
 Note that in production apps you should always use certificates as your application secrets, but for this sample we will use a simple shared secret password.

 4. Press F5 to build and run the sample.
 This will restore NuGet package dependencies and open the app.